lvm/Repetition.sc/README.md

 ## Quick intro

-In this little intro I'll go about how to setup Supercollider to get Repetition.sc working as smoothly as possible
+In this little intro I'll go about how to setup Supercollider to get `Repetition.sc` working as smoothly as possible, there might be a couple of rough edges still and stuff that don't work properly (I hope not), so be patient and report an issue if that's the case :-)

 ### Installation